Our New Home Building Process In 8 Steps

 Watching your new home take shape is exciting, especially when you understand the homebuilding process.
-Start to finish, construction generally takes 150 to 170 days.
+Start to finish, new home construction generally takes 150 to 170 days.
 The exact time depends on a few factors, including weather conditions and upgrades you may have added to your floor plan.

-Steps to build your new home:
+Steps to building a new home:

 1. Dig & prepare the basement

 We dig the hole for the basement, if applicable.
 Then the footings are formed and poured.
 Next, we form the foundation walls.
 The crew waterproofs the foundation walls and backfills the foundation.

 We construct the wooden shell of the house.
 We wrap the house in a protective barrier that prevents rain and snow from entering the house while letting moisture out.
 We also install roofing.
 At this stage and after we wrap the house windows and exterior doors are also installed.

 3. Install rough plumbing, electrical, and HVAC

 Our expert electricians and plumbers install pipes and wires through your home’s walls, ceilings, and floors.
 We install sewer lines and vents, and water supply lines for kitchen and bath fixtures.
 We add ductwork for your heating, ventilation, and air conditioning (HVAC) system.
 The electricians run wires to the breaker panel.
 We also install low voltage for phones, internet, and TV.